aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 *Required: Keras for Python and Tensorflow installed*

-VGG16 is a 16 layer neural network.
+VGG16 is a 16 layer neural network trained on ImageNet dataset.
 We imported a Keras implementation of the VGG16 which is available with the Keras API package.
-Tensorflow was used as the backend for Keras.
+Additionally, tensorflow was used as the backend for Keras.
+VGG16 was specifically chosen because it is a very deep network and is trained on various types of images.
+This gives the advantage of a very diverse set of features that the network can automatically extract.
+One disadvantage is that the feedforward step can get slow (0.5 sec in out case) on CPUs.
+Since our goal is to classify images accurately and to not focus on speed, we decided to go with the deep network.

+We removed the last layer of the network and added a new Fully (Densely) Connected Layer with 3 the three classes mentioned above.
+We decided to replace only 1 layer because of the scarcity of data.
+The training data involves only 60 images per class.
+Hence, training only 1 layer is quicker and more efficient with the less amount of data.
+Additionally, the diversity of features extracted in VGG16 until the second to last layer ensures that the features required for discrimination (and classification) of our particular dataset are not missing.

+##### Testing

+The data was tested on 25-30 separate images per class. **The accuracy recorded was 97%**

+The classfier correctly classified diverse images of the nittany lion including the following:

+The classifier also correctly classified some of these examples of old main and beaver stadium:

+These were the two cases that went wrong: